kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

 awk -F'\t' '$1 ~ /^@/ || $1 ~ /^chr([12]?[0-9]|[XYM])$/ { print $line }' calling_regions.interval_list > wgs.calling_regions.interval_list
 ```

-Following the above you now have your `calling_regions`, but you might want to
+Following the above you now have your `calling_regions`.
+These will work just
-make one or two small adjustments for the `cnv_calling_regions`.
-First, `chrM`
+fine for SNV and SV calling but they might present problems for CNV calling.
-is not necessary for CNV calling.
-Second, if your sample is female, you can
+First, `chrM` is not necessary for CNV calling.
+Second, if your sample is
-also drop `chrY`.
-To remove these from consideration, you have two options.
+female, you are also going to want to drop `chrY`.
+To remove these from
-First, you can simply remove them from the `cnv_calling_regions`.
-Second, you
-can use the blacklist...
+consideration you can use the blacklist...

 ### Blacklist Regions

-Both our `calling_regions` and `cnv_calling_regions` inputs have a
+Our `calling_regions` have two corresponding blacklist inputs,
-corresponding blacklist input, `blacklist_regions` and `cnv_blacklist_regions`.
+`blacklist_regions` and `cnv_blacklist_regions`.
+These inputs allow the user to
-These inputs allow the user to subtract unnecessary or problematic regions from
+subtract unnecessary or problematic regions from the calling regions.
+The use
-the calling regions.
-The use of these inputs is entirely optional.
+of these inputs is entirely optional but highly recommended for CNV.
 Above I
-describe a scenario where the user is able to use the same input for
+describe the alterations that the user should be making to their
-`calling_regions` and `cnv_calling_regions` through the use of the
+`calling_regions` through the use of the `cnv_blacklist_regions` input
-`cnv_blacklist_regions` input.
+(removing `chrM` for WGS, removing `chrY` for females, removing centromeres,
+telomeres, etc.).

-Another consideration the user might like to make is the removal of centromeres
+Most CNV software recommend the removal of centromeres and other difficult
-or other problematic regions.
-Internal testing has shown that removing high
+regions; moreover, internal testing has shown that removing high signal regions
-signal regions can save time and money with tools that do local realignment,
+can save time and money with SNV and SV tools that do local realignment, such
-such as VarDict.
+as VarDict.

 ### Other Regions Files